label Training & Fitness

 The 6 Key Areas to Target After a Hiking Day

-Roll each area for 60–90 seconds, applying controlled pressure at 3–5 cm per second.
+Roll each area for 60–90 seconds, applying controlled pressure at 3–5 cm per second — firm enough to feel meaningful pressure, but never above roughly 7 out of 10 on a discomfort scale.
 Pause on any spot of heightened tenderness for 20–30 seconds until sensitivity decreases.
 Do not roll directly over joints, bony prominences or areas of acute pain or bruising.

 • IT band (iliotibial band): The most common overuse injury site in hikers.
 Roll from hip to just above the lateral knee.
 The IT band itself is not directly stretchable but rolling the vastus lateralis and TFL (tensor fasciae latae) alongside it reduces lateral knee tension.